 As per the common judgment dated 20/02/2020 in the Civil Appeals filed by KSEB, the re-categorization of Self-Financing Educational Institutions to a separate Tariff distinct from the Government and Government aided Educational Institutions by the KSERC Tariff Order with effect from 1/12/2007 was upheld by the Hon'ble Supreme Court of India.
-In the light of this decision, the Petitioners are liable to remit the charges in the applicable tariff from 01/12/2007 along with the consequent surcharge prevailed during the relevant period as per rules for the difference amount.
+In the light of this decision, the Petitioners are liable to remit the charges in the applicable tariff from 01/12/2007 along with the consequent surcharge prevailed during the period as per rules for the difference amount.

-In compliance of the above judgment, the Secretary, KSEB Ltd. vide Circular No. A1/5243/2009/205/dated, 29.02.2020 directed to take action for collecting the arrears with interest due to the difference in Tariff from the self-financing Educational Institutions concerned.
+In compliance of the above judgment, the Secretary, KSEB Ltd. vide Circular No. Al/5243/2009/205/dated, 29.02.2020 directed to take actions for collecting the arrears with interest due to the difference in Tariff from the self-financing Educational Institutions concerned.

-Accordingly, a demand for Rs.13,559/- was issued to the consumer as per bill dated 09/ 11/2020 for the period where billing was continued in LT VIA tariff subject to the decision of the Hon'ble Supreme Court and the consumer paid that amount.
+Accordingly, a demand for Rs.46,653/- was issued to the consumer on 09/11/2020 for the period where billing was continued in LT VIA tariff as per the available billing records from 01/06/2008 to 02/2010 and the consumer paid that amount.

-The mistakes in the assessing the arrear demand issued as above due to error in taking the period of assessment and not collecting the applicable surcharge along with the arrear demand were noticed in the periodical audit by the Regional Audit Office Thrissur and accordingly appropriating the remitted amount as per Regulation 133 of the Supply Code, a short payment of Rs.
-64,146/-was arrived to be collected from the consumer for the period from 06/08/2009 to 05/02/2010 as per the audit report.
-A bill dated 09/05/ 2022 amounting Rs.64,146/- with calculation details and relevant page of the audit report was served to the Petitioner.
-The bill amount includes the short-collected arrears for the above period and the surcharge as calculated as per the prevailed rules in force during the respective period.
+The mistakes in the calculation of the arrear demand issued as above and non-collection of the applicable surcharge along with the demand were noticed in the periodical audit by the Regional Audit Office Thrissur and accordingly appropriating the remitted amount as per Regulation 133 of the Supply Code, a short payment of Rs.
+72,606/- was arrived to be collected from the consumer as per the audit report.
+A bill dated 09/05/2022 amounting to Rs.72,606/- with calculation details and relevant page of the audit report was served to the appellant.
+The bill amount includes the arrears towards the surcharge as calculated as per the prevailed rules in force during the respective period.

 The appellant had given complaints regarding this arrear bill to the Assistant Engineer, Electrical Section, Kuriachira and also to the Deputy Chief Engineer, Electrical Circle, Thrissur.
-The Deputy Chief Engineer had given a reply to the appellant on 08.07.2022.
+The Deputy Chief Engineer had rightly given the reply to the appellant on 08.07.2022.